 Doctor Kim likes to tell his patients that teeth are structured like M&Ms. That outside part is hard like a shell, the middle part is softer like the chocolate.
 Then, there’s an inside part, that’s the pulp, or the peanut.
 If an injury is just an enamel fracture, that’s the outside shell.
 That’s going to be more of a cosmetic situation.
-Go to your dentist, get that fixed.
+Go to visit a Dentist in Roseville and get that fixed.
 You want to be looking your best.
 You probably won’t feel any pain.

 If the tooth is broken into the dentin, you will have a little bit of sensitivity, but there will be no bleeding.
 It is a little bit more of a severe fracture.
 In that situation, you may need a veneer or you may need a crown.
 Depending on which tooth it is, you may lose some function.
 Other teeth may have to compensate for the injury.
 Which usually means the other teeth will take the damage in the long run.
 If there is bleeding from the tooth, this means that the fracture has reached the pulp of the tooth within the inside of the root, which means it’s broken into the nerve.
 In a situation like this, if it’s saveable, you’re going to need a root canal and then a crown and it’s going to hurt like hell.